Miniresidency in Geriatrics and Long-term Care for the Dental Team

 - recognize common drug-related oral health problems and employ safe prescribing practices.

-- manage root caries, preventive care and other common dental issues in older adults.
+- manage root caries, preventive care and other common dental challenges in older adults.

 - employ effective treatment planning principles and strategies.